-We hope that IEF13 in the State of Kuwait will bring together different viewpoints and decision makers among producers and consumers towards better understanding of the functioning of oil markets and the relationships between the physical and financial energy markets.
+We hope that this report for the State Visit will bring together different viewpoints and decision makers among producers and consumers towards better understanding of the functioning of oil markets and the relationships between the physical and financial energy markets.
 In addition, enhancing visibility on future energy outlooks should assist in the maintenance of investment as well as the stability of energy markets.